What is a consolidated interim storage facility?

-There are several issues with keeping the used fuel where it currently resides in more than 70 communities around our country; for one thing, the expenses to maintain and secure the storage site would continue until a federal repository eventually opens.
-In the same way, scattered storage would continue the need for high-level security at multiple sites throughout the country.
+There are several issues with keeping the used fuel where it currently resides in more than 70 communities around our country.
+For one thing, the expenses to maintain and secure the storage site would continue until a federal repository eventually opens and DOE removes the used fuel.
+In the same way, at-reactor storage would continue the need for high-level security at multiple sites throughout the country.

-The facts do also not bear out a claim of risky transport.
-Regardless of transportation method, there has never been an accident in which these NRC-certified transport casks containing radioactive materials have been breached.
+The facts do also not bear out claims of risky transport.
+Regardless of transportation method, there has never been an accident in which these NRC-certified transport casks containing radioactive materials has been breached.
 Everything about the transport of used nuclear fuel has been designed to significantly reduce the likelihood of an accidental radioactive release, including the railcar, the robust transport cask, and even the selected transport railway.

 And finally, not creating the consolidated interim storage site allows the unmitigated growth of taxpayer liabilities and prevents economic development in a community that welcomes the facility and its mission.

 Is there a radiation risk to people and surrounding communities from the additional storage at WCS of used nuclear fuel canisters?

 No. Currently at the WCS site, the average potential man-made exposure for employees working onsite is less than 5 mrem/yr.
 Radiation exposure at the WCS site boundaries is indistinguishable from the region’s natural background radiation level.

 How can you guarantee that the storage systems will not leak?